alfredodeza/scrapy-xpath/README.md

 Changing HTML on the fly would be very difficult to get right instead of just changing the file directly.

 ### Speed
 I've already mentioned that parsing a local file is an order of magnitude faster.
-There are always problems with scrapping, like network errors, downtime on webservers, or even memory errors when parsing lots of data.
+There are always problems with scraping, like network errors, downtime on webservers, or even memory errors when parsing lots of data.
 Imagine you have to parse several thousand pages and get into an unrecoverable error in the middle.
 It would be time-consuming to have to start from the very beginning.

 ### Updating the spider